TEA-Analytics/ShinyWorkshop/README.md

 1. Debugging
     - Breakpoints/browser
-    - Profvis

 1. Advanced Topics
     - Future and promisses
     - Divide and concur by module
-    - Shiny app as a package

 1. Q&A (Open session)